souravsk/LearnWithSagarBatch2/Assignments.md

 1. Download and install Git on your machine
 2. Setup your GitHub account
 3. Share your GitHub username with Sagar on whatsapp group
+4. Download and install Visual studio code on your machine

 References Link -